What is Inventory Turnover and How Do You Calculate It?

 You will want to aim somewhere between these two extremes.

-To calculate inventory turnover, divide the total cost of goods sold (COGS) for a given period by the average inventory value.
+To calculate inventory turnover ratio, divide the total cost of goods sold (COGS) for a given period by the average inventory value.

 The cost of goods sold (COGS) represents the direct costs incurred in producing or purchasing the goods that you sell during a given period.
 The average inventory is the average value of inventory held over the same period.

-Typically, the average inventory is calculated by adding the beginning and ending inventory values for the chosen period and dividing by two.
+Typically, the average inventory calculation is done by adding the beginning and ending inventory values for the chosen period and dividing by two.

 That is: